CHAPTER 34B

 The following words and phrases whenever used in this chapter shall be construed as defined in this section.

-(c) “Person” means any domestic or foreign corporation, firm, association, syndicate joint stock company, partnership of any kind, joint venture, club, Massachusetts business or common law trust, society or individuals.
+(e) “Person” means any domestic or foreign corporation, firm, association, syndicate, joint stock company, partnership of any kind, joint venture, club, Massachusetts business or common law trust, society, individual, or municipal corporation.

-(d) “Service supplier” means a utility company which receives taxes paid and remits same as imposed by this chapter.
+(f) “Service supplier” means a utility provider that collects taxes paid and remits same to the city as required by this chapter.

 34B.3 Exemptions and procedures for exemptions.